petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * A private cluster subscription may be needed for more stringent security, compliance, or VPN requirements.

-* Remote Staging is not supported on DXP Cloud.
+* Remote Staging is not supported on Liferay Cloud.

 See the further sections below for more details.